doyo4400/Script_install_windows_domain/readme.md

-# pieces of scripts for :
+# Pieces of scripts for :

 - install windows server
 - install active directory